- To rewind is to reel or wind a tape or film backwards, or to otherwise reverse back on something.

 When a VCR tape is playing and you want to go back five minutes and watch the prior scene again so you wind the tape back, this is an example of when you rewind.

-- To reverse the winding of (recording tape or camera film).
+- To reverse the winding of (audiotape, videotape, or film).

-- A control mechanism for rewinding (tape or film).
+- A control mechanism for rewinding tape or film, for example.

 (third-person singular simple present rewinds, present participle rewinding, simple past and past participle rewound)